Packet Analyzer Tools

 As a business owner, you must never forget that the network is the backbone of the business operation, and packet analyzer tools help to monitor the network for network and security analysts.

-Now you might be wondering what is network packet analyzer is.
+So it would be best if you ensured everything you do is intense.
+Now, you might be wondering what a network packet analyzer is.

 What is a Network Packet Analyzer?